ghga-de/DRS3/README.md

 configuration.

-The DRS object endpoint serves files in an encrypted fashion as described by the Crypt4GH standard but without the evelope.
+The DRS object endpoint serves files in an encrypted fashion as described by the Crypt4GH standard, but without the evelope.
 A user-specific envelope can be requested from the `GET /objects/{object_id}/envelopes` endpoint.
-The actual envelope creation is delecated to another service via a RESTful call.
+The actual envelope creation is delegated to another service via a RESTful call.
 Please see the configuration for further details.